 Farnham’s service as part of the 2020 World Day of Prayer is being held at St.James’ Church, Rowledge on Friday 6th March, starting at 10:30 a.m.

 This year, the service has been prepared by the women of Zimbabwe.
 This will be a colourful service, for all to enjoy the music and quiet reflection, seeking love, peace and reconciliation — not only in our own lives, but also in the communities of Zimbabwe.

 This is a Service for Everyone!
 Children are welcome.

 Do come and find out a bit more about this beautiful country, which has seen so much unrest in recent years.
 Discover what “Rise!
 Take Your Mat and Walk” means to Zimbabwean women.

 Week of Prayer for Christian Unity

-As in previous years, Week of Prayer for Christian Unity was marked by daily prayers during the week, with a Service of Christian Unity on Sunday 22nd January.
+As in previous years, Churches Together in Farnham marked the annual Week of Prayer for Christian Unity by daily prayers during the week, with a Service of Christian Unity on Sunday 19th January 2020.